Ayong Maliksi: Chairman of Philippine Charity Sweepstakes Office (2015–2016)

 In 2015, President Benigno Aquino III appointed Maliksi as Chairman of the Philippine Charity Sweepstakes Office.
 Maliksi held the position until August 2016.

 Gubernatorial run (2019)

 In the 2019 Cavite local elections, Maliksi ran for Governor, but lost to Jonvic Remulla once again, this time by a landslide victory.
 He only won in three municipalities of Cavite, such as Carmona, Maragondon, and Rosario.

 Personal life

-Ayong Maliksi was married to Olivia Leonardo-Maliksi and was the father of former Imus City Mayor Emmanuel "Manny" Maliksi.
+Maliksi was married to Olivia Leonardo-Maliksi and was the father of former Imus City Mayor Emmanuel "Manny" Maliksi.

 Illness and death

-Maliksi tested positive for COVID-19 on February 14, 2021 but later tested negative when he had a cardiac arrest.
+Maliksi tested positive for COVID-19 on February 14, 2021, but later tested negative when he had a cardiac arrest.
 He suffered a COVID-19-induced stroke, according to his son Emmanuel, the then-mayor of Imus.

 Maliksi died on February 24, 2021, at the age of 82.
-Governor Jonvic Remulla had ordered flags at provincial government offices in Cavite to be flown half mast in mourning of his death.
+Governor Jonvic Remulla ordered flags at provincial government offices in Cavite to be flown half mast in mourning of his death.